adafruit/Adafruit_CircuitPython_Bundle/README.rst

 Updating libraries
 -------------------
 To update the libraries run ``update-submodules.sh``.
-The script will fetch the latest code and update to the newest tag (not master).
+The script will fetch the latest code and update to the newest tag (not main).

 To find libraries with commits that haven't been included in a release do:

 .. code::

-    git submodule foreach "git log --oneline HEAD...origin/master"
+    git submodule foreach "git log --oneline HEAD...origin/main"

 Adding a library
 -----------------